vitalstarorg/docker-ml.py/README.md

 # Use this to build the notebooke & pythonx11 image instead
 ./build.nb.sh
 ./container.sh --image pythonx11 myapp
+notebook.sh # start the notebook server.
+Stay login to  keep the tunnels.

 # container.sh has the ssh tunnel for most used ports.
+Or do this and keep
+# the terminal running.
 docker exec -it --user ml myapp start-notebook.sh
 ```